 The Compensation Committee meets at least twice annually and with greater frequency if necessary.
 Our compensation committee is responsible for the executive compensation programs for our executive officers and reports to our board of directors on its discussions, decisions and other actions.
-Our compensation committee reviews and approves corporate goals and objectives relating to the compensation of our Chief Executive Officer in light of those goals and objectives and determines and approves the compensation of our Chief Executive Officer is and approves all compensation.
-Our compensation committee has the sole authority to determine our Chief Executive Officer's compensation for other officers, including the directors.
+Our compensation committee reviews and approves corporate goals and objectives relating to the compensation of our Chief Executive Officer, evaluates the performance of our Chief Executive Officer in light of those goals and objectives and determines and approves the compensation of our Chief Executive Officer based on such evaluation.
+Our compensation committee has the sole authority to determine our Chief Executive Officer's compensation.
+In addition, our compensation committee, in consultation with our Chief Executive Officer, reviews and approves all compensation for other officers, including the directors.